 One way that we live up to the college mission of taking “imaginative and responsible action in the world” is by walking the walk of sustainability.
-Through increasing energy efficiency, becoming carbon neutral in fuels burned on campus and electricity, using local foods, supporting regenerative organic agriculture, reducing consumption and waste, divesting our endowment, and ongoing evaluation of our progress, we work to minimize our footprint and take care of the earth.
+Through increasing energy efficiency, becoming carbon neutral in fuel consumption, using local foods, supporting regenerative organic agriculture, reducing consumption and waste, divesting our endowment, and ongoing evaluation of our progress, we work to minimize our footprint and take care of the earth.

 Goddard offers a BA in Sustainability and an MA in Social Innovation and Sustainability.
 In addition, students pursue a wide range of self-directed studies in sustainability in all our programs.
 Due to the flexibility of Goddard’s low residency model, these studies are carried out throughout the US and as far away as Mexico, Guatemala, and Africa.